 Just Seed Crackers

 When you think of a cracker, what do you expect?
-Perhaps something made out of white or whole wheat flour, with some seasoning, and a whole bunch of other ingredients you can’t pronounce.
+Perhaps something made out of flour or another grain, with some seasoning, and a whole bunch of other ingredients you can’t pronounce.
 Maybe you could expect some seeds or nuts that are added for a crunch, or some kind of dried fruit for extra sweetness.
 Overall though, my general idea of crackers are kind of, boring.
 I mean really, the most exciting thing about generic crackers is what you are dipping them in or spreading on top.
 Am I right?
 To be honest, I’m a chip girl, but these crackers; these are different.

 These seed crackers are made up of, well, exactly what you’d expect them to be; just seeds.
 And okay, some water, salt, and thyme for flavor, but that’s it!
-There is no nonsense here.
+There is no nonsense here, just lot of crispy crunch.
 Don’t believe it could be that easy?
 I guess you’ll just have to try for yourself.
 And do share with the family, and friends, and anyone else you know because I bet they will be a big hit.

 Say hello to your new favorite go-to snack.
 For the kids going to school (or unschool).
 For the parents who don’t have time to think about it.
 For the picky eater and the healthy eater.
 Make these ahead and be prepared to snack.
 All.
 Week.
 Long.